Table of Contents

 What is a Management Agreement?

-A management agreement is an agreement between a business owner and operator, that gives the operator the right to run the business.
+A management agreement is an agreement between a business owner and an operator.
+This gives the operator the right to run the business.
 It may also be referred to as an operating agreement.
-A management agreement is similar to a franchise agreement in the sense that it allows another party to operate one of your businesses.
-However, you will maintain ownership of the business, but the operator will be responsible for the day-to-day running of the business.
-Management agreements are relatively uncommon but can be useful in the franchising industry in a pinch.
+A management agreement is similar to a franchise agreement, allowing another party to operate one of your businesses.
+You will maintain ownership of the business, but the operator will be responsible for the day-to-day running of the business.
+The management agreement typically specifies the operator’s:

 What Are the Key Differences Between a Franchise and Management Agreement?